JennySorio/Vaccination_Scenarios/README.md

 The functions that are in the program whose name begins with **seir**, are the functions that generate as output some parameters defined in the SEIR-like model proposed in the article "The Impact of Covid-19 Vaccination Delay: A Case Study with Chicago and NYC Data".

 The functions that start with **ObjFun** are those related to the generation and calibration of the vector beta.
-For this, are estimated the mildly infective population  and b..
+For this, are estimated the mildly infective population  and b.

 The function **basic_reproduction_rate_beta** generates the time-dependent effective reproduction number.